LDBologni/VBA_Challenge/README.md

 As the graph shows, the year 2018 had a negative return in the majority of stocks (ENPH, RUN Positive).
 Providing an average return of -8.5%, meaning that it was a bad year for investors of green alternative energy.
 DQ had a drop of 62.6% return.
 This could be caused due to new alternative energy sources, or the green alternative energy is not as efficient as it was expected.

-By refactoring the code the results are as follow:
+### By refactored the code the results are as follow:

 - For the year 2017 before refactored